klaatu01/yal/README.md

   - `/System/Applications`
   - `~/Applications`
 - **Launching**: opens the selected `.app` bundle.
-- **Switching**: focuses an existing app/window using Accessibility APIs plus a small amount of Mission Control key-emulation (see below).
+- **Switching**: focuses an existing app/window using Accessibility APIs plus a small amount of Mission Control key‑emulation (see below).

 ---